igoramadas/expresser/plugins/mailer/README.md

 *Before you start* make sure you have set the main SMTP server details on `settings.mailer.smtp` and `settings.mailer.from` with a default "from" email address.
 An optional secondary can be also set on `settings.mailer.smtp2`, and will be used only in case the main server fails.

-The email templates folder is set on `settings.path.emailTemplatesDir`.
 The template handler expects a base template called "base.html", with a keyword "{contents}" where the email contents should go.

-If `settings.app.paas` is true, the Mailer module will automatically figure out the SMTP details for the following email services: Mailgun, Mandrill, SendGrid.
+If `settings.app.cloud` is true, the Mailer module will automatically figure out the SMTP details for the following email services: Mailgun, Mandrill, SendGrid.

 ### Sample code